d-bolshakov/course-managment-api/README.md

 # Description

-API for managing educational courses, enrollments to the courses, assignments and students’ submissions to assignments.
+API for managing educational courses, enrollments to the courses, assignments and students’ submissions of assignments.

 # Running the app